SocksTheWolf/DeckConnectSite/_pages/documentation.md

 Registering is provided via a widget called `Register DeckConnect Function`, this list will always automatically be updated, no need to do anything more.

 A more advanced option if you already know the internal GUID of an Action, is to use `Register DeckConnect Function By GUID` blueprint node.
-It's not advised as there's more room for potential error by doing so, but it is slightly faster to do so.
+It's not advised as there's more room for potential error, but it is imperceptibly faster to use.

 {% img lazy src='/assets/images/reference/RegisterFunction.png' alt='Registering Functions' wrapper_class="center" size="halfsize" %}